Kingdom of Ava

+Names

+The Burmese name for the Kingdom is အင်းဝနေပြည်တော် (Inwa Naypyidaw) which is equivalent to Ava Kingdom in English language.

 History

 The kingdom was founded by Thado Minbya in 1364 following the collapse of the Sagaing and Pinya Kingdoms due to raids by the Shan States to the north.

-In its first years of existence, Ava, which viewed itself as the rightful successor to the Pagan Kingdom, tried to reassemble the former empire by waging constant wars against the Mon Hanthawaddy Kingdom in the south, the Shan States in the north and east, and Rakhine State in the west.
+In its first years of existence, Ava, which viewed itself as the rightful successor to the Pagan Kingdom, tried to reassemble the former empire by waging constant wars against the Mon Hanthawaddy kingdom in the south, the Shan States in the north and east, and Rakhine State in the west.

 While it was able to hold Taungoo and some peripheral Shan States (Kalaymyo, Mohnyin, Mogaung and Hsipaw) within its fold at the peak of its power, Ava failed to reconquer the rest.
 The Forty Years' War (1385–1424) with Hanthawaddy left Ava exhausted.
 From the 1420s to early 1480s, Ava regularly faced rebellions in its vassal regions whenever a new king came to power.
-In the 1480s and 1490s, the Prome Kingdom in the south and the Shan states that were under the sway of Ava in the north had broke away, and the Taungoo dynasty became as powerful as its nominal overlord Ava.
+In the 1480s and 1490s, the Prome Kingdom in the south and the Shan states that were under the sway of Ava in the north had broken away, and the Taungoo dynasty became as powerful as its nominal overlord Ava.
 In 1510, Taungoo also broke away.

 Ava was under intensified Shan raids for the first quarter of the 16th century.
 In 1527, the Confederation of Shan States, led by the state of Mohnyin in alliance with Prome, sacked Ava.
 The Confederation placed nominal kings on the Ava throne and ruled much of Upper Burma.
 As Prome was in alliance with the Confederation, only the tiny Taungoo in the southeastern corner, east of the Bago Yoma mountain range remained as the last holdout of the independent kingdom.

 The Confederation's failure to snuff out Taungoo proved costly.
 Surrounded by hostile kingdoms, Taungoo took the initiative to consolidate its position, and defeated a much stronger Hanthawaddy in 1534–1541.
 When Taungoo turned against Prome, the Shans belatedly sent in their armies.
 Taungoo took Prome in 1542 and Bagan, just below Ava, in 1544.
 In January 1555, King Bayinnaung of the Taungoo dynasty conquered Ava, ending the city's role as the capital of Upper Burma for nearly two centuries.